-- Load Index - The load index is a numerical code associated withe the maximum load a tire can carry at the speed indicated by it's speed symbol under specified service conditions.
+- Load Index – The load index is a numerical code associated with the maximum load a tire can carry at the speed indicated by its speed symbol under specified service conditions.
 The load index should not be used independently to determine replacement tire acceptability for load capacity.

-- Speed Symbol - The speed symbol is also known at the "speed rating".
+- Speed Symbol – The speed symbol is also known as the “speed rating”.